How to add to your skills as a plumber

 There are a number of courses that are perfect for complementing any plumber’s skillset.

-A Water Regulations (WRAS) course is ideal for anyone wanting to work with a water company and join the WIAPS, allowing them to carry out work freely without having to be approved by local water companies.
+A Water Regulations (WRAS) course is ideal for anyone wanting to work with a water company and join the WIAPS (Water Industry Approved Plumbers Scheme, a UK accreditation scheme), allowing them to carry out work freely without having to be approved by local water companies.

-The Energy Efficiency course has become increasingly important as customers look for greener alternatives and advice, and it teaches the best way to install a system to comply with Part L of the Building Regulations.
+The Energy Efficiency course has become increasingly important for experienced installers of gas, oil, or solid fuel domestic central heating systems as customers seek better energy efficiency and advice about their systems..
+It teaches the best way to install a system to comply with Part L of the Building Regulations.

-Completing a Domestic Hot Water Storage Systems course allows a worker to join a Competent Persons’ Scheme which in turn allows for self-certification of hot water storage system installations.
+Completing a Domestic Hot Water Storage Systems (G3) course allows experienced installers to gain a certificate in installing Domestic Hot Water Storage Systems and to join a Competent Persons’ Scheme, which in turn allows for self-certification of hot water storage system installations.

 Experienced plumbers who need an NVQ

-Throughout the years we’ve seen plumbing rules and regulations frequently change, meaning despite someone having an abundance of experience in the field, they may not have all the relevant certifications.
+Throughout the years, we’ve seen plumbing rules and regulations frequently change, meaning that despite someone having an abundance of experience in the field, they may not have all the relevant certifications.

 The NVQ Level 2 Plumbing Assessment is aimed at those already working as a plumber and who hold a level 2 Plumbing Certificate or Diploma (C&G 6035-02 or 6129-22) but have never achieved a Plumbing NVQ.
 Rather than completing a full training course, Able Skills will organise for a qualified assessor to visit you at your place of work, establish your competence and give guidance on portfolio completion.